wonyeol/mixed-prec-train/README.md

 ## Scripts

-You can reproduce the results on CIFAR datasets by running the following commands.
+The results on CIFAR datasets in the paper can be reproduced by running the following commands.
 - Figures 4, 10, 11, 12: `bash main_1.sh`
 - Figures 5, 16        : `bash main_2.sh`
 - Figure  17           : `bash main_3.sh`